data61/PSL/MiLkMaId/README.md

 - [X] 40.
 Check if
    - there is a free variable of type `nat` either in the first subgoal or one of the chained facts, and
    - the `induct` method takes at least one argument as induction variables, and
-   - none of induction variables has `nat` type.
+   - no induction variable has `nat` type.
 - [X] 41.
 Check if
    - the proof obligation has either `Set.member` or `Set.not_member`, and
    - there exists no induction variable that appears as part of the second argument to